Escape-Technologies/graphql-armor/README.md

 ### Stacktraces

-This plugin is enabled by default.
+This plugin is for Apollo Server only, and is enabled by default.

-Stacktraces are managed by the configuration parameter `debug` defaulting to `true` in Apollo.
-GraphQLArmor changes this default value to `false`.
+Stacktraces are managed by the Apollo configuration parameter `debug` which may have `true` as a default value in some setups.
+GraphQL Armor changes this default value to `false`.

 For rolling back to Apollo's default parameter, you can use the following code: